Green Bee LifeGreen Bee Life

 Fresh ingredients for homemade cannabis oil, butter, and honey infusions displayed on a kitchen counter — including olive oil, herbs, honey jars, figs, and citrus.

-Getting the dosage right is one of the biggest challenges when making cannabis-infused oil, butter, or honey at home.
+Let's start with one of the most important variables when making cannabis-infused oil, butter, or honey at home: dosage.
 Too strong, and your edibles can overpower; too weak, and you’ll miss their full flavor and effect.
 That’s where this Cannabis Oil Infusion Cheat Sheet comes in.

 Using a precise device like the LĒVO II or LĒVO Lux takes the guesswork out of dosing by providing controlled temperature, consistent potency, and odor-free convenience.
 Whether you’re infusing olive oil for salad dressings, butter for baking, or a soothing rosemary-citrus cannahoney for tea and gifting, understanding how much cannabis to use for your desired THC strength ensures predictable, precise results every time1 2.